epreglej/ComfyVR/README.md

 ## Usage example

 ### Homepage
-On the homepage, users can search for the game they are interested in and click on it to see its rating.
+On the homepage, users can search for the game they are interested in and click on it to see it's rating.

 <p align="left">
   &nbsp;